With seven wins under its belt, Ireland is the most successful country in the history of Eurovision. Dana was the first to get the honour with

 All Kinds Of Everything

-But we’re not all about the legs in Ireland.
+But we’re not just about the legs in Ireland.
 Music is in our blood, and has been integral to our culture for centuries.
-We’re known throughout the world for our traditional music sessions (or “trad” as we like to call it) and U2 are the biggest rock band on the planet.
+We’re known throughout the world for our traditional music sessions (or “trad” as we like to call it) and U2 are the biggest rock band on the planet (real fans will love the hidden U2 room in the

-Acts from Belfast include Snow Patrol, The Undertones and Van Morrison, and you can hear live music every night of the week in venues across town.
-Or for those who prefer more classical tones then the Belfast Opera House is not to be missed.
+Belfast include Snow Patrol, The Undertones and Van Morrison, and you can hear live music every night of the week in venues across town.
+Or, for those who prefer more classical tones, Belfast's Grand Opera House is not to be missed.
+Culture, trad and a rock legend

-trad events taking place across the country all year including music festivals, sessions and you can even learn how to play the bodhrán Irish drum if you like.
-And for you rock ’n’ roll kids, there are festivals dedicated to guitars, The Beatles, and some classic rock nights, too.
+If your tastes veer towards the more traditional, there’s a wealth of trad events taking place across the country all year including music festivals and sessions.
+You can even learn how to play the bodhrán (a hand-held Irish drum) if you like.
+And for you rock ’n’ roll kids, an Irish rock legend will be celebrated at the eponymous

 Save this page to your Scrapbook: